Dynamics of a compressible gas injected into a confined porous layer

 \cite{mathias_approximate_2009} examined pressure build-up during gas injection into an axisymmetric channel of infinite extent.
 Using matched asymptotics, they derived similarity solutions for pressure evolution in the case where the compressibilities of the gas and resident liquid are comparable (relative to rock and water), and where the interface propagates much more slowly than the diffusive pressure front.
 This work was later extended by \cite{mathias_pressure_2011} to finite-length channels, offering further insight into pressure evolution under more realistic conditions. \cite{jenkins_impact_2019} investigated pressure dissipation in a layered aquifer system, where multiple confined channels are stacked vertically.
 They analyzed how water leakage from the injection aquifer to the surrounding aquifers influences the pressure field.
 In their model, CO$_2$ displaces resident water in the injection channel, and weak vertical flow allows liquid to escape through the confining boundaries, relieving pressure within the system.
 By incorporating the compressibility of both gas and liquid through a linearized equation of state, they found that pressure reduction due to water escape slows the gas plume’s spreading rate.
-In contrast to these studies, \cite{cuttle_compression-driven_2023} examined the injection of a compressible gas into a Hele-Shaw cell in a capillary-dominated regime.
+In contrast to these studies, \cite{cuttle_compression-driven_2023} examined how compressibility {interacts with surface tension and viscous forces in the liquid, to influence viscous fingering instabilities, when} a compressible gas is injected into a Hele-Shaw cell filled with water.
 By neglecting pressure variations in the gas due to viscous effects, they used Boyle’s law to couple the uniform pressure in the gas, which drives displacement, to the viscous effects in the liquid and the capillary forces at the interface.
 Their results showed that gas compressibility delays the onset of viscous fingering and reduces its severity, with the severity quantified by the isoperimetric ratio (which compares the length of the interface to the area it occupies).
-Additionally, compressibility effects were found to increase the breakthrough time, \hbox{i.e.} the moment when the interface reaches the outlet.
+Additionally, compressibility was found to increase the breakthrough time, \hbox{i.e.} the moment when the interface reaches the outlet.